aijamalnk/beam-summit-site/_posts/2019-03-10-call-for-papers.markdown

 ---
 layout: post
 title:  "Call for Papers"
-date:   2014-07-21 09:00:00
+date:   2019-03-10 09:00:00
 isStaticPost: false
 ---
-GDG DevFest Ukraine 2014 will be held 24-25th of October in ancient city of Lviv.
-If you want to be part of this great event as a speaker you knocked at the good door.
+Apache Beam Summit Europe 2019 will be held 19-20th of June in beautiful city of Berlin.
+If you want to be part of this great event as a speaker you are in the right place!

-#### Presenters – who should speak at the DevFest Conference?
+#### Presenters – who should speak at the Apache Beam Summit?

 * developers (freelance and hired)
 * companies developing software (apps, tools, frameworks etc.)